He grabbed two cups from the cupboard, without really thinking about it.

 His eyes narrowed slightly and Bobby felt his smile slip into a frown as his eyebrows wove together for a moment before relaxing.

 Bobby's brown eyebrow twitched upward.
-"Of what?"
+"Why?"

 His heart twisted painfully in his chest at the mention of her name.
 Most people had avoided saying it around him for a good reason.
 He could only take so much before breaking after all.